Skip to navigation Skip to content

 • accessing the Child Support system to confirm care details

-The Resources page contains MFU reasons and keywords, and information about the letters produced with the Change in Care Arrangements script.
+The Resources page contains MFU reasons and keywords, examples, scenarios and information about the letters produced with the Change in Care Arrangements script.

 Notification and assessment of shared care arrangements for Family Tax Benefit (FTB)